- About UF

-While most Master of Music in Music Education students are engaged in teaching or administrative roles, the lack of standardization in certification requirements from state to state can be a limiting factor in geographic career flexibility.
+While most Master’s in Music Education students are engaged in teaching or administrative roles, the lack of standardization in certification requirements from state to state can be a limiting factor in geographic career flexibility.
 For example, while many states only require a bachelor’s degree to teach K-12, states such as New York require teachers to either already have or earn a master’s within five years of becoming certified.

 Certification reciprocity, where states agree that teacher certification in one state will transfer to another, makes the issue even more complicated.
 Even experienced teachers have found that their certification in one state doesn’t always qualify them to teach after moving.

 While a master’s degree doesn’t necessarily guarantee complete geographic career flexibility, a robust music education graduate program can help alleviate some of the headaches associated with moving between states because it satisfies the more stringent advanced education requirements for teacher certification.
 It can also open the door to teaching in other environments later; teaching in most postsecondary environments requires at least a master’s degree in a related field, according to PayScale.